liteit/liteit/README.md

+# About
-Liteit has developed individuals and managers through self awareness program, Utveckling Grupp Ledare (UGL) originating from the Swedish military.
-UGL is one of the best well knowing self leadership programs in the market.
+Liteit has developed individuals and managers through Swedens most popular self awareness program, Utveckling Grupp Ledare (UGL).
 Coaching have given us a broad experience in mentoring, personal development and understanding of self leadership.
-We have discontinued our offerings but still recommend anyone to search for and apply to an UGL.
+We have discontinued our offerings but recommend anyone to search for and apply to an UGL training.
+It is an investmet!

-Läs mer och anmäl här:
-https://www.ugl-guiden.se/
+# UGL
+Read more about UGL trainings here: https://www.ugl-guiden.se/